 For more no-bake sweet treats, be sure to check out my 6 Ingredient No Bake Sand Cake and No-Bake Tiramisu Cheesecake.

-- No-bake: I love any dessert that is no-bake!
-This tart comes together so easily and quickly, and it frees up my oven.
+- No-bake: This melktert comes together easily and quickly and frees up your oven.

 - Make ahead: This is a great option for a make-ahead dessert and is perfect if you are entertaining.
 It can be made days ahead of time.